gotchi/lexshares-monitor/README.md

 Use [SMS Gateway](https://en.wikipedia.org/wiki/SMS_gateway#Email_clients) or [SMS API](https://www.twilio.com/) to send SMS messages to a mobile device.

-# Requirements
+## Requirements
-* cron
 * cURL
 * msmtp
+* cron

-# Setup
+## Setup
 ### msmtp
 The major ISPs usually block emails if you try sending directly.
-To get around the problem, I use msmtp to route my messages through a third-party mail server such as Google, Yahoo, or Spectrum. msmtp is a simple mail transfer agent.
-It supports SMTP Authentication over TLS/STARTTLS.
+To get around the problem, I use msmtp to route my messages through a third-party mail server such as Google, Yahoo, or Spectrum. msmtp is a simple mail transfer agent that supports SMTP Authentication over TLS/STARTTLS.
 Follow the steps below to setup msmtp on your system.
 1. Install
    ```bash
    yum -y install msmtp